 - you’ve lived in the UK, Ireland, Channel Islands or Isle of Man for the last 3 months - this is called the ‘3-month living in test’

-Your income-based JSA payments will stop if you don't have settled status by 31 December 2020 - although the law might change to stop this happening.
+Your income-based JSA might stop if you don’t have settled status by 31 December 2020.

 If you're a returning UK resident

 You’ll need to give evidence to show the UK, Ireland, Channel Islands or Isle of Man is your main home and you plan to stay.
 This is known as being ‘habitually resident’.